aanellien/TicTacToe/README.md

   - It has been fully
   implement using type hints for greater safety
   - It allows you to load a in-between game rather than start from beginning everytime.
-  - It exposes core logic of the game which can be used in your own
+  - It exposes core logic of the game which can be used in your own project.
   - It has a lot of error checking logic to overcome most edge cases.
   - Has multiple randomized tests